jmhobbs/cultofthepartyparrot.com/templates/README.md

 ## Slack via `emojipacks`

+>**WARNING:** Due to a recent Slack update, which changes their emoji upload UI, this method using emojipacks may not work.
+A current workaround is to use the `Neutral Face Emoji Tools` Chrome extension.
+This extension allows you to batch upload emojis by dragging and dropping the files into it's UI.
+You can find the extension [here](https://chrome.google.com/webstore/detail/neutral-face-emoji-tools/anchoacphlfbdomdlomnbbfhcmcdmjej).

 First, you need to clone this repo and run the build script with `npm run build` or `yarn build`.

 It will generate a `dist/` folder containing the website build files; we only need the  `dist/parrotparty.yaml`.
 Copy the file path.